This Jamaican classic goes great on anything.

 What types of food taste good with jerk marinade?

+There is no limit!
+You can add a dollop of this marinade to seafood, meats, quinoa, or veggies like cauliflower steaks.
 You can also turn the marinade into a sauce.
-Pour the remaining marinade and heat it in a pan.
+Pour the marinade into a saucepan and heat.
 Bring it to a boil and let it simmer until it reduces the thick consistency.

 Do you season after marinating?

-There is salt, bonnet peppers, and spices in the jerk marinade, so it should be nicely salted even without seasoning.
+There is salt, bonnet peppers, and spices in the marinade, so it should be nicely salted even without seasoning.
 Besides, adding extra salt can take the moisture away from the meat, leaving it tough when cooked.
-So, if you need to season the dish after marination, the best time to do so would be once it is cooked.
+If you need to season the dish after marination, the best time to do so would be once it is cooked.
 I suggest sampling a small piece after cooked before adding seasoning.

-How to store jerk marinade?
+How to store leftover marinade?

-How long does jerk marinade last?
+How long does leftover marinade last?

-There is a subtle difference in jerk seasoning v/s marinade, and it is in the consistency.
+There is a subtle difference in jerk seasoning vs. marinade, and it is in the consistency.
 The marinade is thinner than the seasoning, which is like a thick paste that you rub on the dish and let it stay for a day before cooking.

-Jerk Chicken Marinade
+Jerk Marinade

 Ingredients

-- 4 scallions ½ cup, chopped
+- 4 scallions, ½ cup, chopped

-- 1 onion chopped
+- 1 onion, chopped

-- 2-4 scotch bonnet or habanero peppers seeded & chopped
+- 2-4 scotch bonnet or habanero peppers, seeded & chopped

 - 2 tablespoons fresh thyme leaves

-- 1/4 cup brown sugar
+- ¼ cup brown sugar

 - 2 teaspoons allspice